the-write-one/Git_Tutorial/README.md

 ## Logging into GitHub

 GitHub is a web application and online repository based on the Git version control system.
-The GitHub web application allow browsing existing repositories, and performing certain maintanence tasks in the browser, such as creating a new repository, cloning existing repositories, making simple file changes, etc.
+The GitHub web application allows browsing existing repositories, and performing certain maintanence tasks in the browser, such as creating a new repository, cloning existing repositories, making simple file changes, committing the changes, merging into source project using pull requests, etc.

 To log into GitHub:
 1. Open the link [https://github.com/](https://github.com/) in your web browser.
 If are already signed in, proceed to the next section.